Good and Bad Passwords How-To

 specifics of the misconfiguration and the bug, just about

-password hash data.
+prominent web sites show.
 NT has had many more problems of this

-nature but UNIX enough that UNIX administrators have no reason to
+nature, but UNIX enough that UNIX administrators have no reason to

 feel smug or secure.